-Underwater noise is a form of energy which may impact plankton, due to e.g. disruption of cells (cell lysis).
-Underwater noise at the TYRA project may be generated from seismic activities (airguns, multibeam and sidescan), piledriving during construction of new platforms, driving of conductors, drilling and various vessels.
+Underwater noise is a form of energy which may in extreme cases impact plankton, due to e.g. disruption of cells (cell lysis).
+Underwater noise at the TYRA project may be generated from seismic activities (airguns, multibeam and sidescan), pile-driving during construction of new platforms, driving of conductors, drilling, decommissioning and various vessels.
 Table 6-11 shows typical frequency and noise levels for these activities.

 Little research has been conducted in relation to impacts of underwater noise to plankton, primarily focussed on emitted energy from airguns during seismic surveys.
-Mortality of plankton has been observed at close range (within 5 m) of the source of the seismic gun /54//55/.
-A study found that close range (2 m) seismic sound emission on snow crab eggs had impacts on larval development and settlement /66/.
-Based on field measurements, it is expected that impact on invertebrates and planktonic larvae,behavior and physiology are expected within a few metres of noise source of 240 dB re 1 μ Pa /61/.
-In general, effects of noise are only expected to impact organisms close to (within a few metres) powerful noise sources e.g. seismic surveys and piledriving /64//65/.
+Mortality of plankton has been observed at close range (within 5 metre) of the source of the seismic gun /54//55/.
+A study found that close range (2 metre) seismic sound emission on snow crab eggs had impacts on larval development and settlement /66/.
+Based on field measurements, it is expected that impact on invertebrates and planktonic larvae, behaviour and physiology will only occur within a few metres from a noise source of 240 dB re 1 $\mu$ Pa /61/.
+In general, effects of noise are only expected to impact organisms close to (within a few metres) powerful noise sources e.g. seismic surveys and pile-driving /64/ /65/.

-Based on the abundance, productivity and size of planktonic populations and their high reproductive rate, plankton populations are expected to recover after disturbance.
+Based on the ubiquitous abundance, productivity and size of planktonic populations and their high reproductive rate, plankton populations will fast recover after disturbance.
 The impact is assessed to be of small intensity, local extent and short-term duration.
 The overall impact on plankton from underwater noise is assessed to be of negligible negative significance.